bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ```

-It is recommended to accompany the  `*_scans.tsv` file with a corresponding `*_scans.json` sidecar file, as described in the [BIDS specifications](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#scans-file).
+It is recommended to accompany the  `*_scans.tsv` file with a corresponding `*_scans.json`
+sidecar file, as described in the [BIDS specifications](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#scans-file).

 ### Multiple recordings in a single data file (*_events.tsv)

-The *_events.tsv should be used to provide information about multiple parts of an acquisition session when the data from each of these different recordings is stored in a single data file.
+The `*_events.tsv` should be used to provide information about multiple parts of an acquisition
+session when the data from each of these different recordings is stored in a single data file.
 In such a case, this file is REQUIRED.
-This allows benefiting from the capability of the supported data formats (NIX and NWB) to store multiple recordings in a single file, which can be convenient when these recordings share numerous characteristics (e.g for subsequent recordings obtained on a single cell in intracellular electrophysiology).
-In such case, the information about these recordings should be stored in columns added in the *_events.tsv file, which are listed now.
+This allows benefiting from the capability of the supported data formats (NIX and NWB) to store multiple
+recordings in a single file, which can be convenient when these recordings share numerous characteristics
+(for example, for subsequent recordings obtained on a single cell in intracellular electrophysiology).
+In such case, the information about these recordings should be stored in columns added in the
+`*_events.tsv` file, which are listed now.

 Optional column names in `events.tsv` to support multiple recordings in a single data file: